rude-seagull/plutus/Plutus.Infrastructure/README.md

 **How do I run EF Core migration command ?**

 From your terminal, you must be in the directory of Plutus ASP.NET Core project (Plutus.Api).
-Then run the following command : ` dotnet ef migrations add InitialCreate --output-dir ..\Plutus.Infrastructure\Migrations`
+Then run the following command : ` dotnet ef migrations add <MigrationName> --output-dir ..\Plutus.Infrastructure\Migrations`

+**Why is the model snapshot file located in the API assembly ?**

+I do not know and I have not been able to found an answer.
+However it seem safe to manually move this file to the infrastructure layer after each new migration.

 **Why are the DbSet suffixed with `=null!` ?**